News and Visitor Information at Deer Pond Farm

 Deer Pond Farm includes a network of 15 miles of trails.
 The sanctuary is open year-round, seven days a week, from dawn to dusk.
 All trails are accessible from the visitor parking lot at 57 Wakeman Hill Road, Sherman, CT.

-About 100 species of birds have been reported on or near the property during breeding season, including forest birds such as Broad-winged Hawk and Scarlet Tanager, marsh birds such as Virginia Rail, and early successional specialists such as American Woodcock, Eastern Towhee, and Chestnut-sided Warbler.
+Over 150 species of birds have been documented here, including forest birds such as, Broad-winged Hawk, Scarlet Tanager, and Pileated Woodpecker as well as early successional specialists such as, American Woodcock, Eastern Towhee, and Chestnut-sided Warbler.
 There are two eBird hotspot locations: Deer Pond Farm (CT Audubon) and Deer Pond Farm, CT Audubon (Dutchess Co.).
 Thank you for reporting your bird observations.

 Mammals include bobcat, coyote, several bat species, fisher and long-tailed weasel, beaver, black bear and, of course, deer.